TheGuppyDude648/TheGuppyDude648/_posts/2018-09-20-2nd-lesson-on-python.md

     <td></td>
   </tr>
   <tr>
-    <td>Get the work done, so i don’t have to restart next lesson.</td>
+    <td>Maybe complete the full website so then i can make the cut from one ot the other.</td>
     <td></td>
   </tr>
 </table>